ohbm/osr2021/formats.md

 title: Talk formats
 ---

-Work will be presented in the OSR in one of the following formats:
+OSR sessions will have one of the following formats:

 <img align="center" src="../img/osr_themes_eao_geg.svg" alt="formats">